-“Can Transient Institutions Correctly Interpret Small Negative Earnings Surprises in the Absence of Access to Management’s Private Information?” with Bin Ke and Yong Yu, Journal of Accounting, Auditing and Finance 33, 2018, 3-33 (Lead Article followed by a discussion).
+“Can Transient Institutions Correctly Interpret Small Negative Earnings Surprises in the Absence of Access to Management’s Private Information?” with Bin Ke and Yong Yu, Journal of Accounting, Auditing and Finance 33, 2018, 3-33 (Lead Article).

 “Institutional Investors and the Information Production Theory of Stock Splits,” with Thomas Chemmanur and Jiekun Huang, Journal of Financial and Quantitative Analysis 50, 2015, 413-445.

 - Featured in the Harvard Law School Forum on Corporate Governance and Financial Regulation.

 “The Year-End Trading Activities of Institutional Investors: Evidence from Daily Trades,” with R. David McLean, Jeffery Pontiff, and Qinghai Wang, Review of Financial Studies 27, 2014, 1593-1614.